Veterinary Holter and Event Monitoring Costs- through Pet Cardiology

 The Holter unit may get damaged.
 The Holter monitor is pretty sturdy and can handle being bumped around through normal activities.
 Damage is only likely to occur if not properly supervised, e.g. left to chew the bandages and harness off, left with other animals, or left in an enclosure where the Holter unit could get caught or crushed.
 Also, if the Holter is not shipped back in the same envelope and packing material it could get damaged when being returned to us.

-Please do not get the monitor wet....no swimming or pool time (not a problem with cats) while the monitor is being worn.
+Please do not get the monitor wet....no swimming or pool time while the monitor is being worn.
+This does not seem to be a problem with cats!

 Common sense is normally enough to keep the equipment safe.
 Dogs are rather boisterous, more so than cats, so more attention is needed for dogs.